shumbashi/OPA-ABAC-Examples/README.md

 ### Uploading Data

 Data such as user, object, and environment attributes can be provided to OPA either separately using the `v1/data` endpoint or in the same request for authentication.
+For more information, please refer to the [Data API Documentation](https://www.openpolicyagent.org/docs/latest/rest-api/#data-api).

 For the first method, we can upload prepared data for the provided examples using the file with `.data` extension and cURL.
 For example: